erik-buchholz/ptg_data/README.md

 Geolife Dataset

 Y. Zheng, L. Zhang, X. Xie, and W.-Y. Ma,
-“Mining interesting locations and travel sequences from GPS trajectories,” in Proceedings of the 18th international conference on World wide web, in WWW ’09.
+"Mining interesting locations and travel sequences from GPS trajectories," in Proceedings of the 18th international conference on World wide web, in WWW ’09.
 New York, NY, USA: Association for Computing Machinery, Apr.
 2009, pp. 791–800. doi: https://doi.org/10.1145/1526709.1526816